MarvellServer/ThunderX-GCC-ILP32-build/README.md

 # ThunderX-GCC-ILP32-build

 The script will build the toolchain with ILP32 support.
 You need to install all the toolchain build essential tools for your OS distribution.

-e.g: The following is an example distribution version.
+We are assuming you have installed the TXOS (ThunderX OS) latest available version on ThunderX2 or later version of the hardware and installed all the dependency packages.
+We support the build procedure only on the latest available TXOS.

+### Operating System: ThunderX OS (TXOS) version txos-20.03 or later

+### Hardware        : ThunderX2 or later version.

+You can try on other OS, but we won't support. e.g. CentOS/Debian/Ubuntu ..etc.
+But you may need to install the dependency packages.

 # Debian/Ubuntu: